hatedabamboo/notes.hatedabamboo.me/docs/_posts/2023-09-14-quick-git-commit.md

 -------------------------------------------------
 ```

-They're all can be used as an anchor for the quick alias, however not all of
+They all can be used as an anchor for the quick alias, however not all of them
-them are convenient to me in everyday operations.
-This brings me to creation
+are convenient to me in everyday operations.
+This brings me to creation of such
-of such command:
+command:

 ```bash
 git status --short | sed 's/^M /Updated\t/g; s/^A /Added\t/g; s/^D /Deleted\t/g; s/ .*\// /g' | sort